 Now, even with all these stunning features and attractions that the Copper Canyon offers, where do you start?
 What are the best things to do in and around Copper Canyon?

 1. Tour Barrancas de Sinforosa

-Located in Guachochi, just 16km from Chihuahua city, Barrancas de Sinforosa (aka Barrancas de la Sinforosa) is a great place to visit if you want to provoke your adrenaline to the max.
+Located in Guachochi, just 16km from Chihuahua, Barrancas de Sinforosa (aka Barrancas de la Sinforosa) is a great place to visit to provoke your adrenaline to the max.
 This place consists of natural volcanic stones estimated to have been formed around 20-30 million years ago.